Project-Sloth/ps-housing/README.md

 > Note: The place on ground button sometimes does not work properly depending on where the native detects the ground to be.

-## Dynamic Doors Preview & Setup
+## Dynamic Doors

+Dynamic Doors will turn placed doors into actual working doors, Instead of them being static.
+(See videos below)

+### Preview

 https://github.com/complexza/ps-housing/assets/74205343/fef28197-8e95-4b5f-aba8-b3e5409456d8

 https://github.com/complexza/ps-housing/assets/74205343/196bb25e-75b9-42f6-b1c3-fe86ad477544

 ### Setup
-- You will need to set the `Config.EnableDynanicDoors = true`
+- You will need to set the `Config.EnableDynamicDoors = true`
 - You will have to add this convar into your server.cfg `setr game_enableDynamicDoorCreation "true"`

 > Note: The convar has to be in your server.cfg in order for the doors to be dynamic!